-Whether it’s indiscriminate advertising or cold calls, the B2B buyer’s benumbed senses are experts at shutting down the noise created by traditional outbound marketing practices.
-Today, the internet offers B2B buyers a wealth of information on topics they want to explore.
+Whether it’s indiscriminate advertising or cold calls, the buyer’s benumbed senses are experts at shutting down the noise created by traditional outbound marketing practices.
+Today, the internet offers consumers a wealth of information on topics they want to explore.
 Hence, customer journeys begin before a company knows.

-This is why marketers need a unified strategy that can offer value and create exceptional experiences for customers before they interact with the brand.
+This is why small business marketers need a unified strategy that can offer value and create exceptional experiences for customers before they interact with the brand.

 A HubSpot 2021 report reveals that 82% of B2B companies globally leverage inbound tactics like content marketing and SEO to attract and convert leads.

-Yet, even the biggest B2B brands struggle with inbound tactics and make some serious mistakes.
+Yet, even the biggest brands can with inbound tactics and make some serious mistakes.
+Is your small business making them, too?

-1. Failing to Build a High-Converting B2B Marketing Funnel
+1. Failing to Build a High-Converting Marketing Funnel

 However, most businesses overlook this methodical and well-organized approach to engaging prospects and converting them into paying customers.
 Thus, they risk losing qualified leads who often find purchase steps confusing.